mattpopovich/mattpopovich.com/_posts/2024-02-25-tesla-autopilot-vs-25mph-well-marked-curvy-road.md

 This is not a complaint or anything against autopilot.
 Autopilot is a great piece of software.
 I am just doing this for documentations sake and to repeat this test to see how much better the software (does or doesn't) get.

+## Video

+{% include embed/youtube.html id='TODO' %}

+## Outro
 All right boys and girls, I think that’s a wrap, thanks for watching.
 Moral of the story, don’t fall asleep while your Tesla is driving... yet.
 In the future, I plan on making a bunch of Tesla model 3 videos, once they’re up, I’ll put a link to a playlist of them here.
 Also in the future, my next Tesla video will just be a roundup of everything I saw on sentry mode and Tesla’s dash cam in 2021.

+Lastly, there's about 10 days left until the big jolly man comes (🎅), hope you're all on the nice list!

+Merry early Christmas to all, and to all, goodnight.